LiaScript/docs/README.md

 ### Multi-Line-Plots

                              --{{0}}--
 Next to stars, you can also use any kind of character to define another line, where the character defines the color.
-For example an `r` marks the color red and a `A` the color `amber`.
+For example, an `r` marks the color red, and an `A` represents the color amber.

 LiaScript-format: